SvarDOS/edrdos/README.md

 ## Building single-file kernel
 You may build a single file version of the kernel by calling the master makefile via `wmake SINGLEFILE=1`.
 The kernel file is named DRKERNEL.SYS.
+The single-file kernel can also be built uncompressed, but then it lacks the ability to be used as a replacement for FreeDOS KERNEL.SYS.
+The reason is that the EDR-DOS kernel lives at segment 70h, while the FreeDOS loader loads the kernel to 60h.
+The compressed kernel relocates itself to the correct segment at the uncompression stage, so the uncompressed kernel lacks this ability.

 ## Installation